 AI in my day-to-day

-I'm a Production Designer based in Oakland, CA, with 6+ years of experience working on high-traffic web and marketing experiences.
+I'm a Digital Designer based in Oakland, CA, with 7+ years of experience working on high-traffic web and marketing experiences.

 I've spent most of that time at Square, where I worked on everything from global homepage redesigns to building systems that help teams move faster — template libraries, localization workflows, and AI-assisted production tools.

-Outside of work, I'm usually hiking somewhere in California with my dog, cooking, practicing Spanish, or finding live music.
+Outside of work, I'm usually hiking somewhere in California with my dog, cooking, trying the cool new restaurant, practicing Spanish, or finding live music.